related artists

 Daniel Balavoine

 The French pop star Daniel Balavoine became ABBA related because of the French musical based on ABBA songs "Abbacadabra" and because of the cooperation with Anni-Frid Lyngstad in 1983-84.
-Together with the ABBA star he recorded the song "Belle" and released as a single in the autumn 1983.
-Lyngstad have even participated as a backgroud singer on Balavoine's song "Dieu que c'est beau" in 1984.
+Together with the ABBA star he recorded the song "Belle" and released it as a single in the autumn 1983.
+Lyngstad has even participated as a backgroud singer on Balavoine's song "Dieu que c'est beau" in 1984.
 Both songs can be found on the memory double CD "Balavoine sans frontiéres" released in 2005 in France.

 Ted Gärdestad